 various communication media can be used on local networks (LN), neighbourhood networks (NN) and wide area networks (WAN).

-The key element to ensure that the above requirements are met is the Application Association (AA) – determining the contexts of the data exchange – provided by the DLMS/COSEM AL. For details, see the relevant clauses below.
+The key element to ensure that the above requirements are met is the Application Association (AA) – determining the contexts of the data exchange – provided by the DLMS®/COSEM AL. For details, see the relevant clauses below.

 Communication model

-DLMS/COSEM uses the concepts of the Open Systems Interconnection (OSI) model to model information exchange between meters and data collection systems.
+DLMS®/COSEM uses the concepts of the Open Systems Interconnection (OSI) model to model information exchange between meters and data collection systems.

 NOTE Information in this context comprises xDLMS messages and COSEM data.